-Marketing Manager: Career Definition
+Marketing Manager: Career Info & Requirements

+Marketing managers create strategies that help companies meet their sales objectives.
 They conduct research, evaluate product demand, establish pricing strategies, identify a target audience and determine the best way to reach that audience.
 They may also participate in package design, develop advertising campaigns and choose media outlets, such as television, radio, Internet, billboards or newspapers to promote their company's products.
-Marketing Managers also build brand awareness through e-mail campaigns, newsletters, contests, celebrity endorsements and product placement in television shows and movies.
+Marketing managers also build brand awareness through e-mail campaigns, newsletters, contests, celebrity endorsements and product placement in television shows and movies.
 They are employed in various industries throughout the United States.

 How to Become a Marketing Manager

-Marketing Managers typically have a bachelor's degree in marketing or business administration; however, some employers may prefer a master's degree in addition to extensive experience in marketing, advertising, brand management or sales.
+Marketing managers typically have a bachelor's degree in marketing or business administration; however, some employers may prefer a master's degree, in addition to extensive experience in marketing, advertising, brand management or sales.
 Membership in a professional organization, such as the American Marketing Association (AMA), may also enhance job prospects through networking opportunities, job boards and seminars (www.marketingpower.com).

-Career Outlook and Economic Forecast for Marketing Management
+Career Outlook and Economic Forecast

 - Recently Updated